Maalika22/fannf/README.md

-SpaceFormProject – Full Featured Local JSP + Servlet Dashboard
+ySpaceFormProject – Full Featured Local JSP + Servlet Dashboard

 > Purpose – A self‑contained web app (runs on local Tomcat 10 +) that lets you navigate, view, edit, bulk‑upload (CSV), delete, and paginate spacecraft records stored in MySQL.

 Copy the tree below, paste each file into its place, add the MySQL JDBC JAR to WEB-INF/lib, compile, and run.

----

 📁 Folder structure